Laslo Djere: 2022: Fourth ATP final in Winston-Salem

-2023: Maiden Top-5 win, Hamburg final
+2023: First Top-5 win, Masters fourth round, ATP 500 final

 Djere started his season at the Maharashtra Open.
 He defeated fifth seed, Alex Molčan, in the first round.
 He lost in the second round to qualifier Maximilian Marterer.
 At the ASB Classic, he stunned top seed and world No. 3, Casper Ruud, in the second round for his third Top-10 win of his career, and his first Top-5 victory.
 He was defeated in the quarterfinals by Constant Lestienne, despite having a match point in the second set.
 At the Australian Open, he got his first win at this Major event by beating qualifier Zizou Bergs in the first round.
 He lost in the second round to 27th seed and world No. 28 Grigor Dimitrov.

 After the Australian Open, Djere represented Serbia in the Davis Cup tie against Norway.
 He played one match and won over Viktor Durasovic.
 In the end, Serbia won the tie over Norway 4–0 to advance to the Davis Cup Finals.
 At the Argentina Open, he lost in the second round to top seed, world No. 2, and eventual champion, Carlos Alcaraz, in three sets.
 In Rio, he was defeated in the second round by compatriot Dušan Lajović.
 Seeded sixth at the Chile Open, he reached the quarterfinals where he lost to third seed and previous year finalist, Sebastián Báez.
 In March, he competed at the BNP Paribas Open.
 He was beaten in the first round by Oscar Otte.
 In Miami, he lost in the second round to 10th seed, world No. 11, 2021 finalist, and eventual finalist, Jannik Sinner.

 Djere started his clay court season at the Monte-Carlo Masters.
 He lost in the first round to 10th seed and world No. 13, Hubert Hurkacz, in a three-set thriller, despite having match point in the third set.
 At the first edition of the Srpska Open, he beat third seed and world No. 21, Borna Ćorić, in the second round.
 He fell in his quarterfinal match to Alex Molčan.
 In Madrid, he lost in the first round to qualifier and eventual semifinalist, Aslan Karatsev.
 Seeded fourth at the Sardegna Open, he made it to his 12th ATP Challenger tour final and first since July 2018 defeating Ben Shelton but lost to sixth seed Ugo Humbert.